 Our researchers have achieved awards and international recognition for their work and are actively engaged in publishing in high quality journals and with prestigious book publishers, in gaining research grants, participating in international exchange and connecting with the community through frequent public lectures, performances and seminars.
 They are also regular contributors to the print and broadcast media, and are regularly interviewed by Australian and international media for their knowledge and views.

 The Faculty is growing its international reputation in research performance.
-In 2017, we were ranked in the top 100 in the world for Sociology and Education, the top 150 for English Language and Literature and in the top 250 for Linguistics by the QS World University Subject Rankings.
+In 2019, we were ranked in the top 100 in the world for Education and the top 150 for Sociology by the QS World University Subject Rankings.

 The Faculty is proud to host four externally funded Fellowships and Chairs and have its researchers recognised by learned academics and other measures of peer esteem.

 We have placed a deliberate focus on building teams to escalate research intensity and build excellence and practical research outcomes.
-The research teams in the Faculty are clustered into Research Programs, Research Centres, Research Networks, and Research Groups.
+The research teams in the Faculty are clustered into Priority Research Centres, Centres, Networks, and Groups.

-Our critical mass of research excellence centres around our PRC and three core centres: The Centre for 21st Century Humanities, Teachers and Teaching, and The Center for Social Research and Regional Futures.
-Our Priority Research Centre in Physical Activity and Nutrition is a leading example of interdisciplinary collaboration with the Faculty of Health and Medicine.
+Our critical mass of research excellence centres around our two PRC's - Priority Research Centre in Physical Activity and Nutrition and the Teachers and Teaching Priority Research Centre, and The Centre for 21st Century Humanities.
+The Priority Research Centre in Physical Activity and Nutrition is a leading example of interdisciplinary collaboration with the Faculty of Health and Medicine.